 He kept thinking about it for days; the diagram just felt all wrong for him.
 However, he couldn’t find a comfortable way to express what ikigai meant.
 Then he stumbled upon Nick’s blog post about ikigai, which provided him with a way to articulate the concept in English.

 Makoto’s definition of ikigai

 For Makoto, ikigai is on a smaller scale where he experiences ikigai-kan frequently – something that motivates him and keeps him going, especially when life is hard.
-For him, it is going for a walk, observing some interesting things during his walk, hiking, going to the coast, and just watching the waves – it is all about the simple things that he enjoys doing which motivate him in his daily life.
-Makoto feels immersed in the moment when experiencing the feeling of ikigai – he enjoys the moment and does not think about anything else; it is not just being in the moment, but also finding a purpose or life meaning.
+For him, it is going for a walk, observing some interesting things during his walk, hiking, going to the coast, and just watching the waves.
+Makoto feels immersed in the moment when experiencing the feeling of ikigai, and it is not just being in the moment, but also finding a purpose or life meaning.

 Feeling your life is moving forward is crucial.
 This sense of purpose will help you through dark times.
 I always try to remind myself to remind other people that ikigai is something you feel, it's not something you chase. - Nicholas Kemp

 "Feeling your life is moving forward is crucial.
 This sense of purpose will help you through dark times.
 I always try to remind myself to remind other people that ikigai is something you feel, it's not something you chase." - Nicholas Kemp

 Ikigai’s role in the context of Japanese culture